jundalisay/superb/content/en/research/sarkar/farming/section-1/fruits.md

 The planting method should be as follows.

-First, plant a sequence of 1 big tree then 1 medium tree, then another 1 big tree and 1 medium tree, and so on.
+1. Plant a sequence of 1 big tree then 1 medium tree, then another 1 big tree and 1 medium tree, and so on.

-After the medium trees have been planted, start planting small trees in between the big trees: 1 big tree then 2 small trees, 1 big tree then 2 small trees, and so on.
+2. After the medium trees have been planted, start planting small trees in between the big trees: 1 big tree then 2 small trees, 1 big tree then 2 small trees, and so on.

 The small trees can also be planted in association with medium trees.

 Before the trees are planted, deep pits should be dug in the ground and a good amount of compost and some calcium should be put into them.

-Calcium should be used when planting fruit trees, and especially with sour fruits because it makes the fruit sweet.
+Calcium should be used when planting fruit trees, especially with sour fruits because it makes the fruit sweet.

 Research should be done on the following trees:
 - walnut